Currency and prices in Thailand

 • Taxi - shorter trips around Bangkok 80 thb

-• Tuk-tuk - almost always more expensive than a taxi, price to be agreed
+• Tuk-tuk - almost always more expensive than taxi, price to be agreed

 • Compare car rental prices in Thailand